crupp2/png2gif/tinyfiledialogs/README.md

-tinyfiledialogs downloaded from official repository at https://sourceforge.net/projects/tinyfiledialogs/ in order to get the latest version (3.5.1).
+Version 3.15.1 of tinyfiledialogs downloaded from official repository at https://sourceforge.net/projects/tinyfiledialogs/.

 Licensed under the zlib/libpng license.